Celebrating the Power of Girls

 Written by Alinah Kallon

-International Day of the Girl Child October 11
+International Day of the Girl Child, October 11

 A Day of Voices, Visions, and Victory

-Key officials from the Ministry of Gender and Children Affairs emphasised the Government’s commitment to advancing policy that protects and empowers girls, improving access to Education and health care, to ending harmful practices like child marriage and gender-based violence.
+Key officials from the Ministry of Gender and Children Affairs emphasised the Government’s commitment to advancing policy that protects and empowers girls, improving access to Education and health care, and ending harmful practices like child marriage and gender-based violence.

 Partnering for impact

-This year’s celebration saw strong collaboration between the Ministry and partners both local and international.
+This year’s celebration saw strong collaboration between the Ministry and partners, both local and international.
 These efforts reflect a shared vision: a world where every girl is free to reach her full potential.

 Girls Leading the Change